-There are many jobs in Fashion not just designing, these include Fashion Marketing and buying, Journalism, Styling, Promotion, Textile Design, Costume design for films and TV, Teaching to name a few.
-Many of our students use the excellent grades from their Textiles to get into University.
+There are many jobs in Fashion and Textiles, including design and manufacture, but also Fashion for Business, Marketing and Buying, Journalism, Styling, Promotion, Textile Design, Costume design for films and TV and Teaching to name just a few.
+Many of our students use the excellent grades from their Fashion and textiles A-Level to progress to university.

-Past students have gone to Herriot Watt in Scotland, De Montfort in Leicester, London, Southampton, Bournemouth, Epsom and Warwick.
+Past students have gone to Herriot Watt in Scotland, De Montfort in Leicester, London, Winchester, Bournemouth, Epsom and Warwick.